 Collin comes to WTAP with a heart for the refugee community and a background in volunteer and nonprofit management.
 She received her Master of Public Policy from the University of Minnesota’s Humphrey Institute in 2008.
 Most recently, Collin worked as a Member Services Executive for Girl Scouts Arizona Cactus Pine.
 Having worked, lived, and traveled extensively abroad, Collin loves that WTAP brings cultures together and creates opportunities to build community and understanding.

-Mike is familiar to many refugees, volunteers, and WTAP personnel.
-He helped at his first WTAP weekend delivery about 8 years ago, and has been a lead volunteer for the past two years.
+Mike, who was hired in 2017, is familiar to many refugees, volunteers, and WTAP personnel.
+He helped at his first WTAP weekend welcome/delivery in 2008 and became a lead volunteer in early 2016.
+Mike now recruits, trains and schedules volunteers/groups who help WTAP with our home visits, refugee welcomes/deliveries, donation in-take, packing and Clothing Closet.
+He is also our point of contact for the referral agencies and entities who help to settle refugees in Arizona.
 Mike is a graduate of the University of Notre Dame, with a B.A. in Economics.
 Prior to his WTAP work, Mike had a successful career in biotechnology, helping people with chronic illness.
 Mike’s interest in WTAP came from a sincere desire to help the world’s most vulnerable people.
-His favorite part of deliveries are the group conversations at the end of each visit, “when, with a warm welcome, we as volunteers can help refugees know how very happy we are that they are in our country and safe from harm”.
+His favorite part of deliveries are the group conversations at the end of each visit, “when, with a warm welcome, we as volunteers can help refugees know how very happy we are that they are in our country and safe from harm.”

 Jean-Charles Maniraho, Assistant Mover